ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Quickstart installation
 =======================

-You can use the ``flocker-plugin`` tool which is part of the :ref:`installer <labs-installer-plugin>` to quickly install the Flocker Docker Plugin on a cluster you set up with that tool.
+You can use the ``flocker-plugin`` tool which is part of the :ref:`installer <labs-installer>` to quickly install the Flocker Docker Plugin on a cluster you set up with that tool.

 Otherwise, if you want to install the Flocker Docker plugin manually, you can follow the following instructions.